Philippa Spurway Interior Architect

 Inviting Sveti Stefan Beach

-I started to think I should never go to Montenegro again, unless it was not summer.
-When the whole reason I had bought these properties was because I loved the sun and being warm and the sense of freedom it gives you.
+I started to think I should never go to Montenegro again, unless it wasn't summer.
+Yet the whole reason I had bought these properties was because I loved the sun, the warmth, and the sense of freedom it gives me.

 Malignant Melanoma

-The one thing I did not mention in my last posting was that I had recently been diagnosed with the most aggressive form of skin cancer, a malignant melanoma.
+The one thing I didn't mention in my last post was that I had recently been diagnosed with the most aggressive form of skin cancer, a malignant melanoma.

-In June 2012 I had noticed a tiny black dot on my upper right arm.
-I instantly knew this was not good and luckily within three days saw a skin cancer specialist, who immediately did a biopsy and discovered it was a malignant melanoma.
+In June 2012, I noticed a tiny black dot on my upper right arm.
+I instantly knew this wasn't good a sign, and fortunately, I saw a skin cancer specialist within three days.
+A biopsy was performed immediately, confirming that it was indeed a malignant melanoma.

-The biopsy showed the cancer had already spread, so after two more operations in quick succession the doctors hoped they had removed all the malignancy.
-The only treatment one can have after these operations is to have the skin all over your body and your glands checked every three months for five year.
+The results showed that the cancer had already spread.
+I underwent two more operations in quick succession, and the doctors hoped they had removed all of the malignancy.
+The only follow-up treatment available after these surgeries is regular monitoring: full-body skin checks and lymph node examinations every three months for five year.

 F6FE77E8-2C53-4F35-879F-E84AA685D4CD_1_201_a